RALFIYKA/SpicetifyBeautify/README.md

 ## Error fixes

-If something went wrong or haven't installed? just try again - probability of **success** will increase
+If something went wrong or haven't installed, just try again - probability of **success** will increase

 ## Contributing